 There was also a healthy discussion of the survey on the Marathon Swimmers Forum.

-Finally, Donal and I did manage to catch a few unsuspecting prey in our coordinated April Fools prank about drug testing in channel swims.
+On a different rules-related topic, Donal and I caught a few unsuspecting prey in our coordinated April Fools prank about drug testing in channel swims.
 Fortunately, they were pretty good sports about it.

-- Coffee And Caffeine Controlled By World Anti-Doping Agency
+- Daily News of OWS: Coffee And Caffeine Controlled By World Anti-Doping Agency

-- PED Testing Between Pool And Channel Swimmers
+- Daily News of OWS: PED Testing Between Pool And Channel Swimmers

-I’m glad Steve decided to leave those posts up, because he actually makes some really good points about the logistics of any potential PED testing regime in channel swimming.
+Steve actually makes some good points about the logistics of any potential PED testing regime in channel swimming.

 Just to be clear: If you swim with the SBSCA this year (and I hope you will), you are free to pose for pictures and chat with your friends on the beach.
 We will not require you to pee in a cup.